Sans Famille: In Chavanon and Paris

-One day Barberin finds a baby boy in Paris.
+One day, Jérôme Barberin finds a baby boy in Paris.
 The boy wears very fine clothes, so apparently his parents are rich.
 Barberin offers to take care of the child, hoping to get a good reward.
 He gives the boy to his wife, and calls him Rémi.

 Barberin gets injured in an accident.
 He blames his employer and hopes to receive financial compensation in a trial.
-The trial costs a lot of money, and Barberin tells his wife to sell her cow (her main source of wealth) and to get rid of Rémi.
+The trial costs a lot of money, and Barberin tells his wife to sell her cow (her main source of income) and to get rid of Rémi.
 She does the former.

 The story proper starts when Rémi is eight years old.
 Barberin comes home unexpectedly, bitter and penniless, having lost his trial.
-He sees that Rémi is still there and decides to get rid of him when he meets a travelling artist, Signor Vitalis, in the local pub, who travels with three dogs Capi, Zerbino and Dolce - and a monkey, Joli-Coeur.
+He sees that Rémi is still there and decides to get rid of him when he meets a travelling artist, Signor Vitalis, in the local pub, who travels with three dogs Capi, Zerbino and Dolce - and a Capuchin monkey, Joli-Cœur.
 Vitalis offers to take Rémi on as an apprentice for money.

 Travelling with Vitalis

 Rémi leaves his childhood home, without even a chance to say goodbye to his foster mother (who would have done anything to prevent the transaction) and starts a journey on the roads of France.
 Vitalis is a kind man, certainly better company than Barberin, and teaches Rémi to play the harp and to read.

-They travel West, via Murat (where Vitalis tells him of the prince of Naples, brother in law of Napoleon, who came from there).
+They travel west, via Murat (where Vitalis tells him of the Prince of Naples, brother-in-law of Napoleon, who came from there).
 Next stop is Ussel where Rémi is outfitted for his new life, including shoes, which he has never owned before.
-The first big city going south is Bordeaux, after which they cut right through the morass of les Landes towards Pau.
+The first big city going south is Bordeaux, after which they cut right through the morass of Les Landes towards Pau.